drufball/yosai/_drafts/attachment-issues.md

 In the meantime, remember how I said adepts can manipulate their bonds?
 Well the second harmonic allows for modulating the intensity of the energy that comes across.
 But using harmonics takes a lot of effort.
 Even more than regular resonance.
 So right now Manabu is trading off stamina for control.
 I'd rather just get better at focusing.

 I turn away from my brother, inspecting the woods around us.
 The trees are huge.
-Almost 10 feet wide, with trunks over 100 feet high.
+Almost ten feet wide, with trunks over 100 feet high.
 Thick, sinewy roots spread from the base, covered in green moss.
 The forest floor is almost entirely covered.
 I wonder what kind of trees these are.

 What do you mean, Camphor?
 Camphor what?
 Oh!
 The trees are Camphor trees.
 Hey, watch this.